-Making quarterly tax payments to the IRS is another part of having your own practice.
+Making quarterly tax payments to the IRS is another essential aspect of owning your own practice.
 You'll need to make these payments if you know you'll owe the IRS more than $1,000 in taxes each year.
 You'll estimate, file, and submit these payments with Form 1040-ES.

 The IRS uses a pay-as-you-go income tax system, meaning you must pay your taxes as you earn income.
 It enforces this by charging penalties for underpayment if you haven't paid enough income taxes through withholding or making quarterly estimated payments.
-It also charges penalties on late payments even if you end up getting a refund.
+It also charges penalties for late payments, even if you ultimately receive a refund.

-As a self-employed individual, you file an annual tax return but typically pay estimated taxes every quarter.
+As a self-employed individual, you typically file an annual tax return but pay estimated taxes quarterly.
 Quarterly taxes generally include two categories:

 - Self-employment tax (Social Security and Medicare)